 This seems to be the case in at least SLES12 which makes script execution fail.
 Since we don't know the used interpreter we can't just prefix with "bash -c" so don't use /tmp but rather use the login users $HOME which should always be writeable.

 I'm happy to make this configurable but I assume $HOME is a bitter default then /tmp.
 It also has the advantage that the logs aren't gone after a reboot.

-#1 Updated by Guido Günther about 4 years ago
+#1 Updated by Guido Günther over 4 years ago